In his first year, he was making more money than a plastic surgeon.

 • Voted one of the most influential photographers of this decade

-Microstock photography, is a part of the stock photography industry.
-Although at first it was not welcomed by many in the industry, because it undercut the prices they demanded, it soon became too hard to ignore.
-Stock photography giant Getty demonstrated this in 2006 when they bought iStockPhoto, one of the leading Microstock photo sites, for $50 Million dollars.
+Microstock photography is a part of the stock photography industry.
+Although many in the industry at first were not welcomed because it undercut the prices they demanded, it soon became too hard to ignore.
+Stock photography giant Getty demonstrated this in 2006 when they bought iStockPhoto, one of the leading Microstock photo sites, for 50 Million dollars.

 The difference between a Microstock agency and a traditional stock agency is 1) Purchasing and offering images for sale is all done online & and 2) Images are sold at lower rates (anywhere between $1 – $20), with photographers concentrating on getting multiple downloads of each image to be successful.

-When microstock agencies were young a select few made a lot of money by being the first to upload photos on popular subjects.
-Many exaggerated news articles were written which seemed to imply thousands of dollars could be made by simply ‘uploading holiday snapshots’.
+When microstock agencies were young, a select few made a lot of money by being the first to upload photos on popular subjects.
+Many exaggerated news articles were written, which seemed to imply thousands of dollars could be made by simply ‘uploading holiday snapshots.’
 This made a lot of people attempt Microstock and abandon Microstock soon after.
-Usually due to experiencing disappointing download statistics or overwhelmed failure after having their photos rejected by Microstock agencies for quality reasons.
+Usually, due to disappointing download statistics or overwhelmed failure after having their photos rejected by Microstock agencies for quality reasons.

-Time has taught want-to-be Microstock photographers that if you are to be successful – then it takes hard work, persistence and creativity.
+Time has taught want-to-be Microstock photographers that if you are to be successful, it takes hard work, persistence, and creativity.

-My purpose in writing this article and doing this interview was not to exaggerate and excite people on the money that can be earned from Microstock photography – but instead, hopefully, give an insight into what it will take to be successful in this field in this day and age.
+My purpose in writing this article and doing this interview was not to exaggerate and excite people on the money earned from Microstock photography – but instead, hopefully, give an insight into what it will take to be successful in this field in this day and age.

-Yuri is from Denmark, although he spends most of half of his year in Hawaii, Thailand, the Maldives, South Africa, Norway or his photography takes him.
-For the last five years Yuri has been the most successful Microstock photographer in the world.
+Yuri is from Denmark, although he spends most of his year in Hawaii, Thailand, the Maldives, South Africa, Norway, or his photography takes him.
+For the last five years, Yuri has been the most successful Microstock photographer in the world.

-Over the last 10 years he has worked tirelessly to constantly improve the quality of Microstock photos and the quantity of Microstock photos he uploads and sells.
-Yuri licenses over 10 million individual images each and every year (which works out to about 5000 per day).
-Which means by the time he has prepared and eaten his breakfast he has already made more money than most people make in a day.
+Over the last 10 years, he has worked tirelessly to constantly improve the quality of Microstock photos and the number of Microstock photos he uploads and sells.
+Yuri licenses over 10 million individual images every year (which works out to about 5000 per day).
+This means by the time he has prepared and eaten his breakfast.
+He has already made more money than most people make in a day.

 In 2010 PDN magazine voted Yuri as one of the most influential photographers of this decade.
 And they are right.
-He, along with other Microstock photographers, have turned the $100 million dollar stock photography business upside down.
-More and more people are turning to iStock, Dreamstime, Fotolia, Shutterstock (All Microstock agencies) for their photos – as opposed to paying the higher prices at traditional stock photography agencies like Getty and Corbis.
+Along with other Microstock photographers, he has turned the 100 million dollar stock photography business upside down.
+More and more people are turning to iStock, Dreamstime, Fotolia, Shutterstock (All Microstock agencies) for their photos instead of paying the higher prices at traditional stock photography agencies like Getty and Corbis.

-A recent survey done by MicrostockGroup.com on over 700 Microstock photographers discovered that 24% of them list as their biggest income – the income they get from Microstock.
-So potentially 24% of them are able to concentrate mostly on photography as their main income but what about the other 76%?
+A recent survey done by MicrostockGroup.com on over 700 Microstock photographers discovered that 24% of the list is their biggest income – the income they get from Microstock.
+So potentially, 24% of them can concentrate mostly on photography as their main income, but what about the other 76%?
 What is it that Yuri has worked out which they have not yet?

 Let’s find out: